AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*

-Objects missing from the stub cause stubtest to emit an error in CI.
+Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

 ### Stubtest platforms in CI